-Guidance Guidance Management of digital innovation and transformation MGT-DI&T-1.1a The scope description should include the scope and context of the innovation management system, architecture management and change management system, considering: how business objectives are set; how innovation ideas or value opportunities are generated; the role of architecture to align different perspectives around digital innovation and transformation initiatives; how said initiatives are converted into projects, programs and portfolios, or equivalent change initiatives; scope limitations and exclusions of digital innovation and transformation.
-MGT-DI&T-1.1b The reporting organization could describe the integration of digital innovation and transformation in the wider organization, considering: top management approval; communication with relevant business partners; supply chain initiatives; documented digital innovation and transformation policies; MGT-DI&T-1.1c The organization could describe the roles and responsibilities regarding digital innovation and transformation in the organization, considering: its digital innovation organization; the role of architecture, e.g. as a separate function.
-And how stakeholder needs (objectives and concerns) are translated into the architecture framework of the organization, e.g. as architecture principles. its project, program and portfolio management organization; the awareness around innovation and transformation in general; the various lines of defense within the organization; the collaboration with business partners and other external parties.
+Guidance Governance of c ligital innovation and transformation GOV-DI&T-1.1a The scope description should include the scope and context of the innovation management system, enterprise architecture management and change management system, considering: how business objectives are set; how innovation ideas or value opportunities are generated; the role of architecture to align different perspectives around digital innovation and transformation initiatives; how said initiatives are converted into changes, projects, programs and portfolios, or equivalent change initiatives; the intended readers of the report; scope limitations and exclusions of digital innovation and transformation.
+GOV-DI&T-1.1b The reporting organization could describe the integration of digital innovation and transformation in the wider organization, considering: top management approval; communication with relevant business partners ; supply chain initiatives; documented digital innovation and transformation policies; GOV-DI&T-1.1c The organization could describe the roles and responsibilities regarding digital innovation and transformation in the organization, considering: its digital innovation organization;

-MGT-DI&T-1.1d The reporting organization could describe the results from analyzing the monitoring information regarding digital innovation and transformation, explicating identified points of improvement and which of them have been implemented in the reporting period .
+the role of architecture, e.g. as a separate function.
+And how stakeholder needs (objectives and concerns) are translated into the architecture framework of the organization, e.g. as architecture principles. its project, program and portfolio management organization; the awareness around innovation and transformation in general, including regarding ethical aspects of innovation; the various lines of defense within the organization; the collaboration with business partners and other external parties.
+GOV-DI&T-1.1d The reporting organization could describe the results from analyzing the monitoring information regarding digital innovation and transformation, explicating identified points of improvement and which of them have been implemented in the reporting period.
 The organization may refer to the detailed monitoring and evaluation as per DI&T-1-1.1a and DI&T-1-3.1b.
-MGT-DI&T-1.2a The organization could describe: its activities to prevent or reduce undesired outcomes of its innovation activities, taking into account the uncertainties associated with the innovation opportunities and the types of risk that can occur. how it responds in case review of innovation initiatives uncovers deviations from innovation policies, planning and/or budgets that carry material risk of nonconformity.
+GOV-DI&T-1.2a The reporting organization should describe how it manages the risks that are specific for the way IT contributes to: digital innovation, being the development and introduction of new its transformation of the organization, governance and activities towards the targets the organization has set.
+The organization could describe: its activities to prevent or reduce undesired outcomes of its innovation and transformation activities, taking into account the uncertainties associated with the innovation opportunities and the types of risk that can occur.
+This includes change risk. how it responds in case review of innovation initiatives uncovers deviations from innovation policies, planning and/or budgets that carry material risk of nonconformity.